jesseplymale/jesseplymale.github.io/codeAndCareer.markdown

 </a>
 </div>

-I am a software engineer with [Language Computer Corporation](http://www.languagecomputer.com).
+I am a software developer and integrator with [USAA](http://www.usaa.com).

 Visit me at [LinkedIn](http://www.linkedin.com/in/jesseplymale).